Does Drinking Through a Straw Cause Acid Reflux? (Yes — Here's Why)

 DITCH THE STRAW.
 HERE'S YOUR ACTUAL GAME PLAN.

 Combine this with the other standard GERD adjustments: smaller meals, staying upright for at least two hours after eating, avoiding trigger foods like caffeine, alcohol, and high-fat meals.
 Straws are one piece of a larger puzzle — but they're an unusually easy one to remove.
+And easy wins matter, especially on the days when everything feels like too much effort.
+Small, practical resets are usually where actual improvement starts.

 The Bottom Line